mionova/100DaysOfCode-Challenge/README.md

 ### Day 43 of 100

-**Date**: July 8th, 2021
+**Date**: July 8, 2021

-**Today's JavaScript Progress**: Practiced simple search (a warm up for an upcoming project).
+**Today's JavaScript Progress**: Practiced simple search (a warm-up for an upcoming project).

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-043)
 &nbsp;

 ### Day 44 of 100

-**Date**: July 9th, 2021
+**Date**: July 9, 2021

-**Today's JavaScript Progress**: Started working on a project that involves data pagination and filtering.
+**Today's JavaScript Progress**: I started working on a project that involves data pagination and filtering.
 Stay tuned!!!

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-044)
 &nbsp;

 ### Day 45 of 100

-**Date**: July 10th, 2021
+**Date**: July 10, 2021

 **Today's JavaScript Progress**: Continued working on a project that involves data pagination and filtering.
-Wrote and tested a function that displays dynamically 9 students on a page.
-Started writing and testing another function that displays the pagination buttons on the page.
+Wrote and tested a function that dynamically displays nine students on a page.
+I started writing and testing another function that shows the pagination buttons on the page.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-045)
 &nbsp;

 ### Day 46 of 100

-**Date**: July 11th, 2021
+**Date**: July 11, 2021

 **Today's JavaScript Progress**: Continued working on the project that involves data pagination and filtering.
 Currently, everything is functioning as expected - the list of students is displayed dynamically on the page using pagination.
 Yay!!!
 The next step would be adding filtering functionality and refactoring the code.